Infrastructure Act: What local governments need to know

-Assess your risks and needs and develop your plans so you’re prepared to apply early and quickly once the IIJA is finalized.
+Assess your risks and needs and develop your plans so you’re prepared to apply early and quickly.

 As always, if you have any questions about strategic planning, infrastructure needs assessments, grant compliance, internal controls assessments, cyber risk assessments or IT assessments, feel free to get in touch.
 We’re happy to help.